eve-sheridan/Qld-Crime-Data/README.md

 # Qld-Crime-Data
-Queensland Crime - a data exploration and visualisation project This project displays Queensland Crime data on a chhlorpeth map and a line chart using R Shiny.
+Queensland Crime - a data exploration and visualisation project.
+This project displays Queensland Crime data on a chhlorpeth map and a line chart using R Shiny.